watchthelight/pawtech-v2/docs/MOD-HANDBOOK.md

 ---

-### Commissions Verification Guide
+## Commissions Verification

+How to verify artist applications.
+This is one of the most important things you'll do as staff.

-> *Last Revision: December 14, 2025*
+> *Last updated: December 2025*

-Online art commissioning has grown dramatically, particularly within furry, VR, and indie creative communities.
-Alongside this growth, fraud has become more sophisticated (AI-generated art, stolen assets, ghosting after deposits).
-This section provides clear, community-vetted standards to protect both clients and creators.
+Online art commissioning has grown a lot.
+But so has fraud — AI art, stolen work, and scammers who disappear after getting paid.
+This section gives you clear standards to protect both artists and clients.

-#### Universal Principles
+### Universal Principles

 **Core Requirements:**
 - Reasonable proof of authorship must be provided upon request